-The Hillstrom Museum of Art (St. Peter, MN) presents “Industry, Work, Society, and Travails in the Depression Era: American Paintings and Photographs from the Shogren-Meyer Collection,” on view from September 9 through November 10.
+The Hillstrom Museum of Art (St. Peter, MN) presents “Industry, Work, Society, and Travails in the Depression Era: American Paintings and Photographs from the Shogren-Meyer Collection,” on view through November 10.
 The exhibition will travel to the Tweed Museum of Art – University of Minnesota Duluth in January 2021.

 “Industry, Work, Society, and Travails in the Depression Era” will feature 95 works of art, mostly dating from the 1930s.
 Among the photographers represented in the Shogren-Meyer collection and the exhibit based on it are Berenice Abbott, Margaret Bourke-White, Walker Evans, Dorothea Lange, and Gordon Parks.
 Among the painters included are Marvin Cone, John Steuart Curry, Ernest Fiene, Thomas Nagai, and Zoltan Sepeshy.